 Answer: Miller Digital Infinity and Lincoln Viking take the same battery CR-2450 to run.

 Q. Which one is better Digital Infinity or the Digital Elite?

 Answer: Even though both helmets belong to Miller and their features are the same in lens clarity and functionality, Digital Infinity has better field vision and superior color clarity.
 Infinity has also more comfortable headgear.

 Q. Do Digital Infinity and Lincoln Viking come with warranty?

-Answer: For the headgear, shell, and other parts have a 90-day warranty but the lens carries 3-years warranty.
-Likewise, Lincoln Viking has a 3 year limited warranty.
+Answer: For the headgear, shell, and other parts have a 90-day warranty but the lens carries a 3-years warranty.
+Likewise, Lincoln Viking has a 3-year limited warranty.

 Q. What is the shade range for Lincoln Viking?

 Answer: The shade range for Lincoln Viking is 8-13.

 Both the helmets from Miller and Lincoln have different features which are enough to grab the attention of the welders.
 One thing is to notice that although the first one is more expensive than the other helmets, it has less to offer.

 Hope you can find your preferable one from the Miller Digital Infinity vs. Lincoln Viking 3350 comparative article.